 Log on to the ACK console.
 In the left navigation pane, click Clusters.

-On the Clusters page, find the one you want to manage and click its name.
+On the Clusters page, click the name of the cluster you want to manage.
 In the left navigation pane, click Add-ons.

 On the Add-ons page, click the Networking tab.
-In the Networking section, on the ALB Ingress Controller card, click Install in the lower-right corner.
+On the ALB Ingress Controller card, click Install in the lower-right corner.

-In the Install ALB Ingress Controller dialog box, for ALB Instance, select New, Existing, or None, configure other parameters, then click OK.
+In the Install ALB Ingress Controller dialog box, for ALB Instance, choose an option based on your needs:

 Upgrade the ALB Ingress controller